portworx/px-docs/cloud/gcp/gke.md

 ## Prerequisites

-{% include px-k8s-prereqs.md %}
+{% include px-k8s-prereqs.md skip_ntp="true" skip_firewall="true" %}

-{% include asg/asg-prereqs.md %}

-**PX Version**

-Support for GKE is available only in portworx release version 1.4 and above.

 ## Create a GKE cluster

-Following two points are important when creating your GKE cluster.
+Following points are important when creating your GKE cluster.

 1. Portworx is supported on GKE cluster provisioned on [Ubuntu Node Images](https://cloud.google.com/kubernetes-engine/docs/node-images).
 So it is important to specify the node image as **Ubuntu** when creating clusters.